gjsd2/bitflip/README.md

 3) Create new files with the .bitflip extension and writing them out fully before removing the originals

 Each method should trip a ransomware detector.

+Obviously, use this at your own risk.
+It intentionally damages data, so be aware of what you're doing.